resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for long-term data retention requirements (e.g., 7 years) for compliance purposes
   - More operationally efficient than custom scripts or manual backup processes for DynamoDB and other services
   - The most operationally efficient solution for maintaining long-term data retention such as DynamoDB tables that must be kept for 7+ years
+- **Vault Lock**:
+  - Offers two modes for protecting backups: governance mode and compliance mode
+  - Governance mode allows privileged users to delete or modify protected backups if needed
+  - Compliance mode enforces immutability where no user (including administrators) can delete protected backups
+  - When configured with a minimum retention period, ensures backups cannot be deleted until the period expires
+  - Critical for meeting regulatory requirements for immutable data retention
+  - Perfect for ensuring replicated backups (like FSx for Windows File Server) remain unmodified for specific durations
+  - Can be configured to retain backups for multiple years to meet long-term compliance requirements
+  - More restrictive than standard retention policies as it prevents override by administrators
+  - Especially valuable for financial and healthcare data that must be preserved unchanged for regulatory purposes

 ## Container and Kubernetes Services